 - Counting numbers

-The counting is not in response to an obsessive thought.
+The counting is not often in response to an obsessive thought.
 Instead, it can trigger an obsessive fear like: “What if I can’t ever stop counting?”
 This is similar to obsessive fears people have about being distracted by something like swallowing or blinking, or maybe a ringing in their ears.

 More often, counting is a compulsive behavior, meaning that it is in response to an obsession that creates anxiety.
 The obsessive concern might be that something bad will happen to themselves or to someone they care about.
 Annie, the girl from the scenario at the beginning of this article was an example of someone with fear-related counting.

 Sometimes the obsessive concern is more vague.
 Instead of fearing that something bad will happen, the person with Counting OCD feels the need for something to be done the “right” amount of times or according to some rigid rules.
 The concern is that if an action isn’t done in this way they will experience significant distress over the fact that it doesn’t feel “right.”
-Jamal was an example of this.

 Is Counting OCD Treatable?